x5gtrn/hashnode-daisuke.masuda.tokyo/cmh9bzdeo000602la2pgc8jgv.md

 Lovable gives you a real, production‑grade stack rather than a toy environment.
 The front end uses **React.js**, **TypeScript** and **Tailwind CSS**, compiled via **Vite** for rapid builds.
 This combination lets you write type‑safe components, iterate quickly and enjoy a responsive design system.
 On the back end, Lovable uses **Supabase** – an open‑source Postgres platform with row‑level security, instant REST/GraphQL APIs, authentication and real‑time subscriptions.
 Supabase’s integration with Lovable means your database schema automatically generates typed API clients for the front‑end, and you can implement complex policies or relations through natural language rather than manually writing SQL.

 Deployment happens either on **Lovable Cloud** or on your own servers.
-When using Lovable Cloud you can set custom domains, configure environment variables and enable image generation.
+When using Lovable Cloud, you can set custom domains, configure environment variables and enable image generation.
 Because everything is plain code, migrating away from Lovable is trivial: you’re free to host your own database or front‑end at any time.

 ## Rapid Prototyping and From MVP to SaaS